History of health care reform in the United States: 2000–2008: Bush era debates

 In 2000 the Health Insurance Association of America (HIAA) partnered with Families USA and the American Hospital Association (AHA) on a "strange bedfellows" proposal intended to seek common ground in expanding coverage for the uninsured.

 In 2001, a Patients' Bill of Rights was debated in Congress, which would have provided patients with an explicit list of rights concerning their health care.
 This initiative was essentially taking some of ideas found in the Consumers' Bill of Rights and applying it to the field of health care.
 It was undertaken in an effort to ensure the quality of care of all patients by preserving the integrity of the processes that occur in the health care industry.
 Standardizing the nature of health care institutions in this manner proved rather provocative.
 In fact, many interest groups, including the American Medical Association (AMA) and the pharmaceutical industry came out vehemently against the congressional bill.
 Basically, providing emergency medical care to anyone, regardless of health insurance status, as well as the right of a patient to hold their health plan accountable for any and all harm done proved to be the biggest stumbling blocks for this bill.
 As a result of this intense opposition, the Patients' Bill of Rights initiative eventually failed to pass Congress in 2002.

 As president, Bush signed into law the Medicare Prescription Drug, Improvement, and Modernization Act which included a prescription drug plan for elderly and disabled Americans.

 During the 2004 presidential election, both the George Bush and John Kerry campaigns offered health care proposals.
 Bush's proposals for expanding health care coverage were more modest than those advanced by Senator Kerry.
 Several estimates were made comparing the cost and impact of the Bush and Kerry proposals.
 While the estimates varied, they all indicated that the increase in coverage and the funding requirements of the Bush plan would both be lower than those of the more comprehensive Kerry plan.

 In 2006 the HIAA's successor organization, America's Health Insurance Plans (AHIP), issued another set of reform proposals.

 In January 2007 Rep. John Conyers Jr. (D-MI) introduced The United States National Health Care Act (HR 676) in the House of Representatives.
 As of October 2008, HR 676 had 93 co-sponsors.
 Also in January 2007, Senator Ron Wyden introduced the Healthy Americans Act (S. 334) in the Senate.
-As of October 2008, S. 334 had 17 cosponsors.

 Also in 2007, AHIP issued a proposal for guaranteeing access to coverage in the individual health insurance market and a proposal for improving the quality and safety of the U.S. health care system.

-"Economic Survey of the United States 2008: Health Care Reform" by the Organisation for Economic Co-operation and Development, published in December 2008, said that: